Get Legal Help from SRLP

 Who We Serve

-For legal help, please come to our Drop-In Hours or call 212-337-8550, extension 308 for a legal assessment.
+For legal help, please come to our Drop-In Hours or call 212-337-8550, ext.
+308 for a legal assessment.

-- Adjustment of Status
+- Adjustment of immigration status

 The Prisoner Justice Project provides assistance in civil matters to people held in New York City jails and in New York State Prisons.
 We are unable to provide direct legal services with criminal cases or appeals of criminal cases although we are happy to work with your attorney to ensure trans-competent representation.
 We are unable to provide direct legal assistance to people held outside of New York.
 We are able to provide the following services:

-- name changes to incarcerated individuals
+- Name changes to incarcerated individuals

-- assistance with changing names on government documents while incarcerated
+- Assistance with changing names on government documents while incarcerated

-- assistance obtaining hormones
+- Assistance obtaining hormones

-- assistance obtaining gender appropriate undergarments
+- Assistance obtaining gender appropriate undergarments

-- assistance preparing for parole appearances
+- Assistance preparing for parole appearances

-- advocacy and support around sexual violence and violations of the Prison Rape Elimination Act
+- Advocacy and support around sexual violence and violations of the Prison Rape Elimination Act

-- advocacy and support around transfers and requests for alternate housing
+- Advocacy and support around transfers and requests for alternate housing

-- advocacy and support around conditions of solitary
+- Advocacy and support around conditions of solitary

-- advocacy and support around mental health care needs and assessments
+- Advocacy and support around mental health care needs and assessments

-- obtaining correct sentence calculations
+- Obtaining correct sentence calculations

-- review and appeal of disciplinary solitary confinement (Tier IIIs)
+- Review and appeal of disciplinary solitary confinement (Tier IIIs)

-- other civil matters concerning conditions of confinement
+- Other civil matters concerning conditions of confinement

 The Prisoner Justice Project has partnered with other organizations to provide litigation services in the past, however, due to our size and the number of individuals we serve we are generally unable to engage in litigation.